garrandall/popular-music-data/tracks/my-lovin---you-re-never-gonna-get-it--en-vogue.md

 Never ever gonna get it (not this time)
 No, you're never gonna get it (my love)
 Never never gonna get it
-Ooooh, bop...
+Oh, bop...

 I remember how it used to be
-You never was this nice, you can't fool me (Ooooh, bop...)
+You never was this nice, you can't fool me (Oh, bop...)
 Now you talking like you made a change
-The more you talk, the more things sound the same (Ahh...)
+The more you talk, the more things sound the same (Ah...)

-What makes you think you can just walk back into her life (Ooh, oh oh oh) Without a good fight?
-(Ahh...)
+What makes you think you can just walk back into her life (Oh oh oh oh) Without a good fight?
+(Ah...)
-I just sit back and watch you make a fool of yourself (Ooh, oh) 'Cause you're just wasting your time, oh
+I just sit back and watch you make a fool of yourself (Oh oh) 'Cause you're just wasting your time, oh